Vacation rentals in Shah Alam

 Shah Alam is a bustling city — 30 minutes west of Kuala Lumpur — whose skyline is dominated by the striking Sultan Salahuddin Abdul Aziz Mosque and its four towering minarets.
 The state capital of Selangor, Shah Alam was one of the first planned cities in Malaysia built after the end of British colonization.
 Although it is largely residential, there are a number of shopping malls, theme parks, and nature parks located nearby, including the City of Digital Lights featuring more than one million LEDs and a climate-controlled snow complex where you can go sledding and view ice sculptures.
 You can also stop by the Sultan Alam Shah Museum to learn more about the history and culture of Selangor through a fascinating selection of artifacts.
 At night, the famous mosque is lit up, creating a dazzling spectacle, and the bustling night market is just waiting to fill hungry bellies.

-When is the best time to stay in a vacation rental in Shah Alam?
+The best time to stay in a vacation rental in Shah Alam

 Shah Alam experiences hot and humid weather all year round with distinct rainy and dry seasons.
 The rainiest months are April and May and October through January.
 Most of the rain hits in the evening, so there is still plenty of time to get out and explore the city.
 The rest of the year, you will find sunny skies with occasional bursts of rain; it is always a good idea to carry an umbrella with you whenever you go out.